 For more on the breakfast options at SOUL Deli, see our review of the Best Breakfast Places in Sydney

 Location: 20 Campbell Street, Haymarket, NSW 2000 Ph: (02) 9211 1808

-Chat Thai was created over thirty years ago, as a convivial place for diners to share dishes and socialise.
+Chat Thai opened over thirty years ago, as a convivial place for diners to share dishes and socialise.
 They aim to create the most authentic Thai dishes, along with the freshest ingredients and versatility within their menu.

-Their motivation is simply to cook food that we crave; soulful and good food.
+Their motivation is simply to cook food that we crave; soulful and bursting with flavour.
 Their menu embraces street food as well as rural cuisines, to the highest quality.